-Welcome to Cranbourne East Secondary College where we share a common moral purpose: “Giving every student every opportunity to exceed their potential by providing a high quality pathway to success.”
+Happy 2019 and welcome to Cranbourne East Secondary College, where we share a common moral purpose: “Giving every student every opportunity to exceed their potential by providing a high-quality pathway to success.”

 We endeavour to promote an atmosphere of mutual respect, understanding and co-operation which is underpinned by our new College values:

 - Personal Growth and Achievement

 Cranbourne East Secondary College is committed to the safety and wellbeing of all children and young people.
 This will be the primary focus of our care and decision-making.
 Cranbourne East Secondary College has zero tolerance for child abuse.

 Cranbourne East Secondary College is committed to providing a child-safe environment where children and young people are safe and feel safe, and their voices are heard about decisions that affect their lives.
 Particular attention will be paid to the cultural safety of Aboriginal children and children from culturally and/or linguistically diverse backgrounds, LGBTI children, as well as the safety of children with a disability.

 Every person involved in Cranbourne East Secondary College has a responsibility to understand the important and specific role he/she plays individually and collectively to ensure that the wellbeing and safety of all children and young people is at the forefront of all they do and every decision they make.